‘The New York Times’ Publicly Apologizes For Publishing A Cartoon Many Deemed Anti-Semitic

 — Charlie Kirk (@charliekirk11) April 28, 2019

 Many upset readers flocked to social media to criticize the New York Times for the having the nerve to publish a cartoon that was so obviously offensive to such a large group of people.
 Some though that it was in particularly poor taste given the tragic events that have occurred in the world recently targeting religious groups.
-Synagogues, mosques, and Christian churches have been destroyed around the world in hate fueled attacks just in the past six weeks.
+Synagogues, mosques, and Christian churches have been destroyed around the world in hate-fueled attacks just in the past six weeks.

 The publication certainly heard the complaints and were quick to issue a public statement in which they apologized for the cartoon and its controversial message.
 The New York Times acknowledged that when considering how many people are already suffering as a result of persecution and injustice, content such as this is particularly uncalled for and only adds fuel to the fire.
 Finally, the publication stated that they’d be further investigating the matter and implied that they’d be making some major changes in the near future.